 Guides can pick you up at our pier for snorkeling to the reef.
 The morning trips usually begin at 9AM and return around 11:30 AM.
 The afternoon trips are from about 2 until 4:30 PM.
-The trip makes two snorkel stops and costs about $30 per person.
+The trip makes two snorkel stops.
 Carlos is an excellent guide, since he helps beginners get acquainted with their gear, as well as others who may have not snorkeled recently.
 Carlos points out exotic fish hiding among the rocks and coral, that may otherwise go unnoticed.
 Although snorkel fins, mask and snorkel may be rented, it is

-better to bring these items with you, since the rental fee is $10 per day.
+better to bring these items with you, since there is a rental fee.

 the Blue Hole, Turneffe Island and the red footed Booby Bird